wazuh/wazuh-documentation/source/user-manual/capabilities/file-integrity/fim-fields-rule-mapping.rst

 ..
 Copyright (C) 2015, Wazuh, Inc.

 .. meta::
-  :description: Learn more about how FIM fields can be mapped into rules with the FIM fields rule mapping in this section of our documentation.
+  :description: Wazuh File integrity monitoring triggers alerts when monitored files change.
+Learn how to map FIM fields into rules in this section of our documentation.

 FIM fields rule mapping
 =======================